mnjm/kayal/exampleSite/content/docs/getting-started.md

 **Note**: Any local customisations you have made to the theme files will be lost during this process.

-1. Download the latest release of the theme source code.
-Download [link](https://github.com/mnjm/kayal/releases/latest).
+1. Download the latest theme release [here](https://github.com/mnjm/kayal/releases/latest).
-2. Extract the archive, rename the folder to `kayal` and move it to the `themes/` directory inside your Hugo project's root folder.
-You will need to overwrite the existing directory to replace all the theme files.
+2. Extract and move `kayal` to `themes/` in your Hugo project.
 3. Rebuild your site and check everything works as expected.
 {{< /collapse >}}